 Since most family life (and devices) were in proximity to the Living Room, we decided that room would be the central hub for the east side of the house.
 We also thought it would be smart to run CAT6 to both the Dining Room and Master Bedroom, so they could both support connections in the future.

 To connect the TV, Xbox, and access point backhaul to the Office, we would need another gigabit switch.
 Since Phase I of this project involved 500 feet of CAT6, we had plenty of cable still on the spool.

-We also wanted to make sure the CAT6 and RG6 (for cable modem) backhauls were protected from the ridiculous Alabama weather, by wrapping it in some rigid conduit.
+We also wanted to make sure the CAT6 and RG6 (for cable modem) backhauls were protected from the ridiculous Alabama weather, by wrapping them in some rigid conduit.

 Running cable in a crawl space wasn’t a big deal, and I could handle that myself.
 Drilling through 3-inch red brick plus a 6-inch cinder block and running it through a bunch of rigid conduit?
 Not so much!
 I lacked both the tools and the knowledge necessary to pull that off, without messing up the outside of our house.

-I called my buddy Clint, who is the Director of Facilities at church.
-Clint and I go way back (last fall we even went to a Green Bay Packers game), so I knew he wouldn’t mind rubber ducking the plan with me.
-I explained what I was trying to accomplish, I also sent him photos of the plan and outside of my house.
+I called my buddy Clint, who is the Director of Facilities at Wiregrass Church.
+Clint and I go way back (last fall we even went to a Green Bay Packers game), so I knew he wouldn’t mind rubber-ducking the plan with me.
+I explained what I was trying to accomplish, I also sent him photos of the plan and the outside of my house.